 All staff have access to online advice and guidance in relation to procedures, legislation, fees and technical handbooks as well as a corporate training package for learning and development opportunities.
 Training needs are identified through team meetings and one to one discussions with Building Standards Managers.
-The introduction of eBuilding Standards in August 2016 and the continued drive to digitise services results in IT training being provided by the Departments Service Development Group as necessary.
+The introduction of eBuilding Standards in August 2016 and the continued drive to digitise services results in IT training are provided by the Department's Service Development Team as necessary.